brunocodutra/metal/doc/motivation.md

 # Motivation {#motivation}

-Metaprogramming tools are far from a novelty in the C family, in fact they have been part of everyday C programming since the early days in the form of the [preprocessor].
+Metaprogramming is far from a novelty in the C family, in fact it has been part of everyday C programming since the early days through the [preprocessor].
-In C++, metaprogramming was taken to a whole new level with the development of [template metaprogramming][tmp], a technique that exploits the template system to perform computations during compilation time.
+In C++, it was taken to a whole new level with the development of [template metaprogramming][tmp], a technique that exploits the template system to perform computations during compilation time.
 Contrary to the C preprocessor, it has long been noticed that